 2. add texture to your floors

 Your floors are the next biggest surface area in a room, after walls.
 This is another great opportunity to add texture.
 Wooden floors with a cosy rug or two is a great way to add texture.
 Alternatively stone floors can work well too, especially in warmer climates.
 If you already have wall to wall carpet, you can still consider adding a rug on top.
-For the rug, consider natural materials like jute, sisal or shaggy wool for lots of texture.
+When choosing a rug, consider natural materials like jute, sisal or shaggy wool for lots of texture.

 3. add texture with furniture

 Your furniture can totally add texture to your room.
 Choose natural materials as opposed to anything synthetic because natural materials have a rawness that will add depth to your room.
-You can consider things like a glass or marble coffee table, a rattan bed headboard, a leather chair.
+You can consider things like a glass or marble coffee table, a rattan bed headboard, a leather chair — the list goes on.
+You can even get new covers for your sofa in linen or boucle fabrics which will add so much texture to your space.
 Adding a vintage piece of furniture to a smooth modern space is also a great way to instantly add texture and the contrast looks great too.
 This doesn’t just apply to living rooms though – you can do this in every room of your home.

 4. add texture with lighting

 I often talk about the importance of lighting in a room and how feature lighting can transform a room.
 But lighting also plays a role in bringing texture in to a room.
 Lights come in so many different materials like metal, glass, bamboo, fabric, paper, rattan and often in a combination of materials too.
 I’m not talking pendant lights only but also table, wall and floor lights.
 Lighting is often not mentioned when talking about adding texture in a room but it totally should be.
 It’s a key part of every room and there is so much opportunity to add texture with lighting.